Titanium 6AL-6V-2SN Plate Supplier

 - DMS 1887

-Titanium 6AL-6V-2SN Distributor and Supplier
+Titanium 6AL-6V-2SN Distributor and Supplier in California

 The history of titanium alloys generally starts in the 1950s.
 In particular, the Watertown Arsenal during this time began to research the use of titanium alloys in armors.
 The Watertown Arsenal would then later become part of the Army Research Laboratory.
 The 6AL-4V alloy that was generated was later classified as Grade 5 and was continually refined to produce other grades, including this Ti-6AL-6V-2SN.
 By the end of 1947, there had only been about two tons of titanium produced annually.
 With some government incentives and drive for more aerospace development, that number reached more than two million pounds annually in 1953.
 It was perfect timing, at the dawn of the space age, and soon mass-production became the norm for not just this particular line of titanium alloy or even metal for that matter.
 Eventually, different specifications were generated for the industries that use this alloy product.
 Those specifications are codified often under AMS 4918, AMS 4971, AMS 4978, AMS 4979, AMS 6935, AMS 6936, MIL-T-9046, MIL-T9047, and DMS 1887.